SpaceApi/schema/MIGRATION.md

 #### state.open

-The `open` field can't have a `null` value anymore, but we've also removed the requirement.
+The `open` field can't have a `null` value anymore, but on the other hand the `state` key is now not required anymore.

-If you don't want to show your opening status you had to provide this (which you can now completely remove):
+If previously your endpoint contained this:

 ```json
 {
   ...